Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Discussion and Conclusion

-Finally, carbon risk ratings are also an important area of research.
-With the advancement of carbon emission prediction algorithms and price forecasting models, corporate carbon risks can be assessed with greater accuracy.
-These risk ratings can provide a basis for corporate valuation and help investors better understand a company’s environmental risks and future financial performance.
-By incorporating carbon emissions and carbon credit costs into multifactor models, predictions of corporate valuation will become more comprehensive and precise.
+Finally, dynamic carbon risk ratings represent a critical area of research.
+With the advancement of carbon emission prediction algorithms and price forecasting models, corporate carbon risks can be assessed with greater real-time accuracy.
+These high-frequency risk ratings can provide a basis for dynamic loan pricing models—such as automatically adjusting the basis points on corporate debt or green bonds based on real-time emission forecasts.
+By incorporating carbon emissions and carbon credit costs into asset pricing models (such as extended Fama-French multifactor models), predictions of corporate valuation will become more comprehensive and precise.

-In conclusion, the prospects for carbon credits in the financial and FinTech fields are vast.
-Future research can further explore how carbon emission predictions, price forecasts, and risk ratings can provide more accurate quantitative tools for corporate valuation and market performance.
-This will not only help organisations optimize their carbon management strategies and enhance market competitiveness but also promote the development of the global carbon credit market, contributing to the achievement of sustainable development goals.